Mohammad-Talha-Faisal/Calculator/README.md

 # Calculator
-a calculator created with javascript , CSS and html http://talhacalculator.surge.sh
+a calculator created with javaScript , CSS and HTML http://talhacalculator.surge.sh